 I am [full name of your child]’s parent.
 My child has been struggling at school.
 [Provide detailed information about your concerns, using supporting evidence such as test scores, teacher communications, work samples, etc.]

 I have been working with [name of your child’s teacher(s)] to help my child, and [I have not seen any improvement or the problems have been getting worse].
 [Describe any interventions that were tried, including after-school tutoring, differentiated or small-group instruction, response to intervention (RtI) and informal accommodations in the classroom]

 Therefore, I am writing to formally request that my child be evaluated for special education services under the Child Find obligations of the Individuals with Disabilities Education Act (IDEA).

 I look forward to working with you within the next 10 school days to develop an assessment plan to begin the evaluation process.
 Please ensure that I receive copies of assessment results 7 days prior to any meeting because I cannot effectively inspect and review the records unless I receive those copies.
 Thank you very much for your help.

 Signature of Parent

-You can follow the typical paths from an evaluation to an Individualized Education Program (IEP) in the infographic below from Understood.org and titled IEP Roadmap: How to Seek Out Special Education Services for Your Child.
+You can follow the typical paths from an evaluation to an Individualized Education Program (IEP) in the infographic below from Understood.org and titled IEP Roadmap: How Kids Get Special Education.

 © Understood.org | unendorsed cropped infographic used by invitation to download and share